 The wizard displays the next page in the setup process, Active Directory.

-The optional Active Directory setup page configures USM Anywhere to collect information from your Active Directory (AD)Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks. account.
-To monitor Windows systems effectively, USM Anywhere needs access to AD server to collect inventory information.
+The optional Active Directory (AD)Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks. setup page configures USM Anywhere to collect information from your AD account.
+To monitor Windows systems effectively, USM Anywhere needs access to the AD server to collect inventory information.

 To complete the AD access configuration